mixxxdj/website/content/news/XXXX-XX-XX-mixxx-2-4-0-features.md

 Once you've created an Effect Chain, you can define individual Super Knob mappings which allows to use it as Quick-Effect, where you take creative control with a single knob.
 Effect parameters can be reordered and or hidden.
 In the effect units, Mixxx 2.4 also displays value and unit of effect knob parameters while they are being adjusted.

-### Sync
-Mixxx 2.4 adds support for choosing the sync leader by clicking on the new button with the crown symbol next to the Sync button.
-This mode is useful when tracks have variable BPM and sync is enabled, all the decks will follow the changing BPM of the sync leader.

 ### Track Menu
 The track menu in Mixxx 2.4 is extended by several new features: